foliovision/fv-wordpress-flowplayer/readme.txt

 == Changelog ==

-= 6.3 - 2017/09/06 =
+= 6.3 - 2017/09/07 =

-* CSS - New playlist design - pick one of the designs in Settings -> FV Player -> Skin -> Playlist
+* CSS - New playlist designs!
+Pick one of the designs in Settings -> FV Player -> Skin -> Playlist
 * CSS - Player width setting - now you can enter 100% for player width
+* Visual Composer - text module now support FV Player shortcode editor

 = 6.2.10 - 2017/09/04 =